 Next, make sure that the power cable is firmly connected on both ends.

-It is possible that your Rolo Printer won’t print because the power cord is not securely inserted into the power socket.
+It is possible that you are encountering this issue because the power cord is not securely inserted into the power socket.

 Step 3: Ensure USB Cable Connection Is Secure

-At this stage, you are certain the power is turned on and the power cable is secure on all ends.
+At this stage, you feel confident that the the power switch is in the correct position and the power cable is secure on all ends.
 But still, no luck.

 Make sure there is a secure connection made with the USB cable on both ends.